By: Nina Livingston, MD and Karen Jarmoc, MA

 To that end, we have launched The Children’s Center on Family Violence (the Center), with generous support from Verizon Wireless.
 The Center is a partnership between the Connecticut Children’s Suspected Child Abuse and Neglect program, the Connecticut Children’s Injury Prevention Center, and the Connecticut Coalition Against Domestic Violence.
 The Center is based at Connecticut Children’s Medical Center and is part of the Connecticut Children’s Office for Community Child Health, which focuses on promoting the optimal healthy development of all children.

-The Center is dedicated to improving outcomes for children who are impacted by family violence.
+The Center is dedicated to improving outcomes for children who are impacted by domestic violence.
 The Center’s overarching goal is to engage the various systems that respond to these children and work with them to advance research and evaluation; promote evidence-based best practices through education and training; and strengthen policy at agency, state and federal levels.

 The Center is uniquely positioned to advance and fortify policy and practice for children exposed to family violence here in the state of Connecticut and nationally.
 We intend to not only increase awareness about the impact that exposure to family violence has on children, but we also plan to develop better strategies which build resiliency for children and families experiencing domestic violence.